RutujChheda/Enron_Emails_Dataset_Processed/README.md

 The repository contains the following files:

-    Enron_normalization.ipynb: A Jupyter notebook that contains the code for normalizing the Enron dataset. requirements.txt: A file that lists the dependencies that need to be installed in order to run the code.
+    Enron_Data_normalization.ipynb: A Jupyter notebook that contains the code for normalizing the Enron dataset. requirements.txt: A file that lists the dependencies that need to be installed in order to run the code.

 #Instructions